 This is one of those terms that is about as useful as natural or holistic.
 While the term at least has a specific meaning, saying that a product is biodegradable is about as useful as saying it is “made of stuff.”
 Most materials are biodegradable.
 Some break down in the natural environment much faster than others, but even when they do, there is one big problem: A product being biodegradable does not mean it will not harm the environment!

-Therfore, Mobil's claims, though technically correct was misleading.
+Therefore, Mobil’s claim, though technically correct, was misleading.
 Many companies have tried to get away with technically true but misleading claims such as this.

 Mobil was subsequently sued by seven states and the Federal Trade Commission.
 They tried to fall back on the lack of any national standard governing the word biodegradable, but they ended up paying $150,000 in damages.